sanhuezapablo/Visual-Odometry/README.md

 ## **PROJECT DESCRIPTION**

-The aim of this project is to implement the different steps to estimate the 3D motion of the camera and provide as output a plot of the trajectory of a car driving around the city.
+This project aims to implement the different steps to estimate the 3D motion of a camera, and provide as output a plot of the trajectory of a car driving around a city.
 As the car moves around the city, we track the change in position of the camera with respective to the initial point.

-Please refer to [Project Report](https://github.com/adheeshc/Visual-Odometry/blob/master/Report/FINAL%20REPORT.pdf) for further description
+Please refer to [Project Report](https://github.com/sanhuezapablo/Visual-Odometry/blob/master/Report/FINAL%20REPORT.pdf) for further description

 ### Preparing the Input